 RED RIBBON WEEK/SAFE AND DRUG-FREE SCHOOLS: Drug Education is part of the Health TEKS for grades K-5.
 Schools across the nation will celebrate Safe and Drug Free Schools “National Red Ribbon Week” at the end of the month.
-Our campus will celebrate National Red Ribbon Week from October 21-25.
+Our campus will celebrate National Red Ribbon Week from October 20-24.
 Hays Caldwell Council will provide all students with a special red ribbon in honor of The National Red Ribbon Campaign.
 During this week we’ll celebrate in a variety of ways including wearing fun clothes to coordinate with a daily theme.
 Please discuss safety and health topics at home with your children.
 Although exposure in your home may be minimal, it’s never too soon to talk about topics such as: helpful medicines, harmful drugs, resolving conflicts, and gun safety.
 The most common harmful drugs to acknowledge at the elementary age are called gateway drugs.
 They are those that are legal for adults and often accessible in the home thus giving potential to “opening the gate” down the road to illegal drugs.
 They include alcohol, tobacco, and inhalants (ie: cleaning sprays, liquid paper, etc.).
+Although it is illegal in Texas, marijuana is also an important drug to talk with our students about due to it's high level of accessibility.
 Talking with kids about drugs does not encourage them to try them.
 It provides gentle awareness and prevention.

 Here are some websites that may interest you:

 http://yellodyno.com (Safety and Abduction Prevention)